 Case

-Ramesh is 38 has a spinal cord injury.
+Ramesh is 38 and has a spinal cord injury.
 His disability makes it hard for him to grip and lift things with his hands.
 Ramesh asks the NDIS to fund an automated door to the front entrance of his home, and automated lighting inside his home.

 Would we typically fund this?